tgowon/effective-java-3e-notes/items/item-02.md

 ## What is a Builder?

-The Builder Pattern (in the context) is the process of calling a separate a "builder" object (or static factory method) with all of the required / optional parameters to generate an individual object, instead of making the desired object direclty.
-This allows for flexibility in object constrcution, while also allowing for the desired output object to be immutable.
+The Builder Pattern (in the context) is the process of calling a separate a "builder" object (or static factory method) with all of the required / optional parameters to generate an individual object, instead of making the desired object directly.
+This allows for flexibility in object construction, while also allowing for the desired output object to be immutable.

 ```java
 PersonBuilder builder = new PersonBuilder();